Sumit7653/PORTFOLIO/README.md

 // Default value
 $themeClrPrimary: #0062b9;
 ```

-**NOTE**: I highly recommend to checkout the [Dopefolio Playground Link](https://dopefolio-playground.netlify.app) to test the template with different colors and see which color do you like the most.
+ to test the template with different colors and see which color do you like the most.

 <br/>